Statistical determinism in non-Lipschitz dynamical systems: Proofs

-with arbitrary $\by \in \mathcal{A}_+$ and $w_0 > 0$.
-These expressions yield the limiting value of $w(s)$ as $s \to +\infty$ under the condition that $\by(s) = \by$ is fixed, i.e., for the initial point $\by_0 = \mathrm{\Phi}^{-s}(\by)$.
-The generalized synchronization implies that such a limiting value of $w(s)$ does not depend on the initial condition $w_0$, leading to the synchronization of $w(s)$ with the chaotic evolution of $\by(s)$.
+where the limit must be independent of an arbitrarily fixed $w_0 > 0$.
+These expressions yield the limiting value of $w(s)$ as $s \to +\infty$ under the condition that $\by(s) = \by$ is fixed, i.e., for the initial point $\by_0 = X^{-s}(\by)$.
+The generalized synchronization implies that $w(s)$ gets synchronized with the evolution of $\by(s)$.
 Our next step is to prove that the generalized synchronization occurs in our system with the continuous function $G(\by)$ given by (\ref{GdefCopy}).